 | Category | Productivity suite AI |

-| Trains on your data? | No (per vendor terms).
-No. Microsoft states Copilot for Microsoft 365 prompts, responses, and data accessed via Microsoft Graph are not used to train foundation models. |
+| Trains on your data? | No (per vendor terms) No. Microsoft states that prompts, responses, and data accessed through Microsoft Graph aren’t used to train foundation LLMs, including those used by Microsoft 365 Copilot. source |

-| Data retention | Copilot interaction history is stored in the tenant under existing Microsoft 365 retention and eDiscovery policies — your admins already govern it. |
+| Data retention | Copilot interaction history is stored in the tenant under the Microsoft 365 retention and eDiscovery policies your admins already control. source |

-| Admin controls | Full tenant-level control: license assignment, Purview sensitivity labels, DLP, audit logging, retention policies. |
+| Admin controls | Full tenant-level control: license assignment, Purview sensitivity labels, DLP, audit logging, retention policies. source |

 For SEC/FINRA-regulated firms the questions are recordkeeping and confidentiality: can communications through Microsoft Copilot for M365 be captured for books-and-records requirements, and do the data terms hold up in vendor due diligence?
 Full tenant-level control: license assignment, Purview sensitivity labels, DLP, audit logging, retention policies.